moloco/docs/van-sdk/ios.md

 ![alt text](https://storage.googleapis.com/vansdk/ios/swift/4.png)

-Since MolocoVANSDK framework is written in Objective-C, it is required to insert the bridge header file into the project.
+Since the Moloco VAN SDK framework is written in Objective-C, it is required to insert the bridge header file into the project.

 You can easily do this by creating a header file called `ProjectName-Bridging-Header.h` file under app level directory, where `ProjectName` is the name of your app's project name.
 Then, you can edit your header file to look as below.